ingo/ingo.github.io/_recipes/chicken_piccata.md

 ---
-title: Chicken Piccata
+author: Food Network Kitchens
 category: Entrees
 description: A classic preparation for chicken, this lighter version saves you calories by adding the zip of white wine with a tiny bit of vinegar to finish, and getting the most of 1 tablespoon of butter by swirling it into the sauce at the end.
-image: FN_Chicken-Piccata-008_s4x3-jpg-rend-sni12col-landscape.jpeg
+image: chicken_piccata.jpg
 size: 4 servings
+source: http://www.foodnetwork.com/recipes/ree-drummond/chicken-piccata-with-buttery-lemon-noodles.html
 time: 30 minutes
-author: Food Network Kitchens
-source: http://www.foodnetwork.com/recipes/ree-drummond/chicken-piccata-with-buttery-lemon-noodles.html
+title: Chicken Piccata
 ---
 Piccata is a classic preparation for chicken, but can be heavy on your diet as it's a butter and wine-based sauce.
 This lighter version saves you calories by adding the zip of white wine with a tiny bit of vinegar to finish (as opposed to a cup or more simmered down), and getting the most of 1 tablespoon of butter by swirling it into the sauce at the end.

 ### Ingredients